State Police (Albania): Public perception

-The 2025 survey provides valuable insights into the public’s perception of the Albanian State Police, indicating progress in safety and government performance, while also identifying areas for further improvement in police-citizen interactions.
+The 2025 survey provides valuable insights into the public's perception of the Albanian State Police, indicating progress in safety and government performance, while also identifying areas for further improvement in police-citizen interactions.

 Recent developments

 From 2014 to 2016, the Albanian State Police conducted several operations in criminally active regions, such as Lazarat, to restore public confidence and encourage support for law enforcement actions.
 In June 2014, approximately 800 police officers raided Lazarat, a village notorious for large-scale cannabis cultivation, seizing over 10 tonnes of marijuana.

 During this period, body cameras became an integral tool for the police, extensively used in drug busts and high-profile operations.
 In February 2016, body cameras were installed on police uniforms to improve police behavior and deter bribery.
 However, the initiative to use body cameras began to decline due to high operating and maintenance costs, as well as time constraints, ultimately leading to their discontinuation for field policemen.

 In response to ongoing challenges, the Ministry of Interior introduced the Public Order Strategy 2015–2020, accompanied by the Action Plan 2015–2017.
 This comprehensive strategy aimed to modernize the Albanian State Police and align it with European Union standards.
 Key objectives included enhancing transparency and accountability, improving infrastructure, integrating advanced technologies into police operations, and building partnerships between the police and the public through community policing initiatives.

-Border & Migration Police Officers, at Tirana International Airport.
-The two Officers on the left, are the Chief of the Police Commissariat of the Airport and the Deputy Chief.

 The 2020s marked significant advancements in the operations of the Albanian State Police, particularly in tourism management.
 Between 2022 and 2024, the Border & Migration Department, especially the Border & Migration Police Team stationed at Tirana International Airport, effectively managed a yearly influx of 7 to 12 million passengers entering the country.
-This accomplishment highlighted the department’s efficiency and contribution to Albania’s growing tourism sector.
+This accomplishment highlighted the department's efficiency and contribution to Albania's growing tourism sector.

 As part of the draft law, there are plans to integrate artificial intelligence into police operations: installing intelligent camera systems across about 20 cities and along the coastline, aiming for continuous territorial control 24/7.
 Also changes are proposed to how police leadership is appointed—more transparency and oversight (e.g. police chiefs selected via council rather than only by a general director).

 About regular operations, for example in January 2025 saw 121 operations, 19 international, large seizures (drugs, firearms).
 Then in May 2025 the State Police carried out 99 operations targeting organized crime; over 600 arrests, and international operations to capture high-risk individuals.
 Lastly, inn August 2025 there were about 90 police operations with ~664 people arrested for various crimes.